panktigandhi/SmartTourist/README.md

 · View all spots based on categories (Hotels, Restaurants and Points of Interest) and make their own favorite spots list

-· Tourists can see all the nearest spots on the map according to their current location.
+· Ability to view the nearest spots on the map according to their current location.

-· To provide a user with public transport navigation
+· To provide tourists with public transport navigation

 · To give the user a virtual tour of a point of interest